 On Aug.
 31, 2013, ICANN adopted the Expired Registration Recovery Policy, which requires registrars to disclose important information to Registrants and prospective customers about expiration notices, fees, and redemption procedures (for more information click here).

 This article contains links to all required elements in the new policy.
 Below information is based on .com domain names.

 Once a domain name expires, it goes through few stages before being released to the general public.
-Hostinger ES sends two renewal emails to the Registered Name Holder prior to the expiration date.
+Hostinger sends five renewal emails to the Registered Name Holder prior to the expiration date.
 If the registrant pays the domain renewal invoice before expiration, the domain is renewed automatically.

 |Days after expiration||Action|